-Each day, SportsIntel’s Matt DeSaro will take a look at one of the 30 teams in Major League Baseball as we head toward Opening Day in late March.
-Today we close out the NL East with a look at the defending World Series champions, the Washington Nationals.
+Baseball is back!
+We think.
+Each day, SportsIntel’s Matt DeSaro will take a look at two of the 30 teams in Major League Baseball as we head toward MLB Opening Day in late July and we continue today in the NL East with the Washington Nationals.

 The Washington Nationals capped off an epic 2019 by winning the first World Series in franchise history.
 And, yes, I am counting their time as the Montreal Expos (1969-2004) back when Canada had two MLB teams.
 It was also the first World Series win by a team from Washington since way back in 1933 when they were the more The Senators.

 The Nationals exceeded all preseason expectations for a team that just lost Bryce Harper, their offensive superstar.
 This was a team that did not win their division, ranked eight best in wins, were a dozen games below .500 in late May and at times looked like the third best team in the National League East.